In this self-paced online course with lifetime access, you’ll learn how to:

 From the Course Leaders:

-Anti-racism work for white people is very specific: Responsibly educate themselves, remove the burden from people of color of educating more privileged people about racism, and seek out other ways to support, listen, and elevate the work of people of color.
+Anti-racism work for white people is very specific: Responsibly educate ourselves, remove the burden from people of color of educating more privileged people about racism, and seek out other ways to support, listen, and elevate the work of people of color.

 White parents and caregivers often feel at a loss of how to incorporate that work with their children and it is not, historically, a burden white people have taken upon themselves.
-Whiteness has afforded the ability to avoid difficult conversations about race with white kids.
+Whiteness has afforded the ability to avoid difficult conversations about race with white children.

 It's no wonder that white people feel confused about: